Ferrari 250: 250 GT/E

+Engine output was listed at 240 PS.
+A GTE was famously donated to the Rome Police department, to celebrate their work against the Mafia.
+It was crashed almost immediately and replaced and served until 1968, with drivers receiving training at Maranello.
+The Series 2 arrived in 1961 and received additional gauges and some other interior changes including a revised ventilation system.
+The Series 3 model appeared at Geneva in 1963 (production having started towards the end of 1962) and received external changes: the headlight bezels were thicker, the auxiliary lights were moved outboard of the grille, and the multi-lens taillights were changed for single-piece units.
+The rear fenders were also lightly reshaped.

-Almost 1,000 GT/Es were constructed by Pininfarina with prototypes starting in 1959 and continuing through three series until 1963.
-The model was followed by the visually similar 330 America, which shared the 250 GT/E's chassis but used the larger 4.0 L engine of the 330 series.
+955 GT/Es were constructed by Pininfarina with the initial prototypes built in 1959.
+The car was formally introduced at the October 1960 Paris Motor Show, with production continuing until 1963 over three series.
+299 of the first series were built, followed by 356 Series 2 cars, and finally 300 of the third series.
+The model was followed by the visually similar 330 America, which shared the 250 GT/E's chassis but used the larger 4.0-litre engine of the 330 series.

 The large production run of the GT/E was a major contributor to Ferrari's financial well-being in the early 1960s.
 MSRP of the GT/E was $11,500.

-A 250 GT/E can be seen in The Wrong Arm of the Law, a film starring Peter Sellers.

 250 GT Berlinetta Lusso

 Pininfarina updated the 250 GT with the GT Lusso or GTL.
 Introduced at the 1962 Paris show, the car had flowing lines and a fastback shape typical of the GT cars of the mid-1960s.
 The engine was the 250 GTO's Tipo 168 with 240 PS and three Weber 36DCS carburettors.
-185VR15 Pirelli Cinturato tyres (CA67) were standard.

 Built by Scaglietti, the Lusso continued through 1964 with few modifications.

 Rock star Eric Clapton owned one, and an example that had been owned by Steve McQueen sold at auction for $2.3 million on 16 August 2007.

 In 2004, Sports Car International placed the 250 GT Lusso tenth on a list of Top Sports Cars of the 1960s.
 Steve Boone, a member of the Rock and Roll Hall of Fame with the group Lovin' Spoonful owned chassis number #4237, which was stolen from a repair shop in Queens, New York and never found.